The Jane Fonda Climate PAC Is Working to Keep Fossil Fuel-Funded Candidates Out of Office

 The Jane Fonda Climate PAC aims to keep fossil fuel-funded candidates out of political office.

 Fonda then pointed out that in the year 2020 alone, the fossil fuel industry put $139 million into U.S. elections, to both Republican and Democratic candidates.
-And as the Jane Fonda Climate PAC’s website notes, the latest UN climate report pointed out how the climate crisis is already causing immense suffering and devastation to people around the world.
+And as the Jane Fonda Climate PAC’s website notes, the UN's IPCC's 2022 climate report pointed out how the climate crisis is already causing immense suffering and devastation to people around the world.

 “There is no question that the obstacle between saving the planet and not, is the money that has a stranglehold on our politicians,” Fonda stated in the video.
 “The public is voting with the climate in mind, but the people we elect are not.
 If we can't change the minds of the people in power, we need to change the people in power.”